Support

 There are also a few drawbacks in using a multi CDN.
 These drawbacks can include:

-• Added administrative duties (if using the load balancing method)
+- Added administrative duties - If using the load balancing method

-These drawbacks make is apparent that a multi CDN solution is often not the answer for small, medium, or even certain large sized companies.
+These drawbacks make it apparent that a multi CDN solution is often not the answer for small, medium, or even certain large sized companies.
 A website should be receiving a substantial amount of traffic from various locations spread across the globe before beginning to investigate the possibility of implement a multi CDN.

 What are federated CDNs?